ibm-cloudintegration/CP4I-PoT-Public/MQ/Lab_1a-CRR/Readme.md

 ### Important points to note

-The lab guide assumes you are using the RHEL desktop VM from the IBM Asset Repo.
+The lab guide assumes you are using the RHEL desktop VM from the IBM TechZone.

 **Note**: The screen shots were taken on a test cluster and many will not match what you see when running the lab.
 Particularly URL values will be different depending on the cluster where CP4I is running.
 Projects (Namespaces) may also vary.
 It is important to follow the directions, not the pictures.

-## Deploy the MQ Queue Manager with associated resources
+## Deploy the MQ nativeHA Queue Manager with associated resources

 1. Navigate to the *nativeha-crr* directory with the following command to get to the correct directory and enter the ls -l command: